 Every year, people lose touch with their loved ones as a result of conflict, disaster or migration.
 The three simple words, “I am alive” may be all that’s needed to ease the minds of parents, children, and siblings.
 That’s why the American Red Cross has, for decades, reconnected separated family members around the world and helped people search for missing loved ones.

-As part of our Restoring Family Links program, the American Red Cross provides peace of mind to thousands of refugees and migrants in the United States by helping them reconnect with their families abroad.
-Sometimes, we leverage the global Red Cross and Red Crescent network to help people trace separated family members—which can take years.
-The American Red Cross offers this tracing service all across the United States.
-People looking for loved ones separated by international conflict, disaster, or migration can call our helpline at 844-782-9441 or visit their local Red Cross chapter.
+As part of our Restoring Family Links program, the American Red Cross provides peace of mind to thousands of refugees, asylum seekers and migrants in the United States by helping them reconnect with their families abroad.
+We leverage the global Red Cross and Red Crescent network to trace separated family members—which can take years.
+The American Red Cross offers this tracing service across the United States and, of course, free of charge.
+People looking for loved ones separated by international conflict, disaster or migration can call our helpline at 844-782-9441 or visit their local Red Cross chapter.

 Red Cross Principles

-As part of the global Red Cross Red Crescent network, the American Red Cross is guided by the seven fundamental principles of humanity, impartiality, neutrality, independence, voluntary service, unity and universality.
-This means we provide services to people who need them in times of emergency—regardless of race, religion, gender, sexual orientation or citizenship status.
+As part of the global Red Cross and Red Crescent network, the American Red Cross is guided by the seven fundamental principles of humanity, impartiality, neutrality, independence, voluntary service, unity and universality.
+This means we provide services to people who need them in times of emergency—regardless of race, religion, gender identity, sexual orientation or citizenship status.